lucidm/lcdi2c/README.md

   - HOME  - writing "1" as argument of this ioctl, will move cursor to first column and row of the display

-  - RESET - writing "1" will reset LCD to default
+  - RESET - writing "1" will reset LCD to default state

   - GETCHAR - this ioctl will return ASCII value of current character (character cursor is hovering at)

   - SETCHAR - this ioctl will set given ASCII character at position pointed by current cursor setting

-  - GETPOSITION - will return current cursor position as two bytes, first is current column, second - current row
+  - GETPOSITION - will return current cursor position as two bytes, value of first byte represents current column, second one - current row

   - SETPOSITION - writing two bytes to this ioctl will set current cursor position on the display